Artie Singer: Career

 Singer began his career as a bass player and performed on WIP radio and on the TV Show Paul Whiteman's Goodyear Revue.
 He became well known as a vocal coach with his brother Harold, whose students included Frankie Avalon, Chubby Checker, Al Martino and Bobby Rydell, and he was a vocal coach to Danny Kaye in the early 1950s.
 Singer wrote hundred of songs for the educational children's TV program Gina D's Kids Club.
 He also led the Artie Singer Orchestra.

 As a songwriter, music producer and orchestra conductor, Singer's most famous songs were the hits "At the Hop" and "Rock and Roll Is Here to Stay", released in 1957 and 1958, respectively.
 The songs were originally recorded by Danny & the Juniors.
 "At the Hop", which Singer co-wrote with John Medora and David White, reached number one on the Billboard Top 100 on January 6, 1958, and remained there for seven consecutive weeks.
 It was also the number one song of the year.
 He wrote the score to a Broadway musical, "Dream Weavers" with lyricist Marjorie Badarak, but it was never produced.

 Payola involvement

-On the 2008 nationally-televised PBS documentary Wages of Spin: Dick Clark, American Bandstand and the Payola Scandals, Singer claimed that Dick Clark would not play "At the Hop", the hit song Singer co-wrote, without receiving half of the publishing proceeds.
-Singer agreed to make the payments and called the situation "bittersweet" because although he didn't like having to give the money, he credited his success in the music industry to Clark and therefore was grateful to him.
+On the 2008 nationally-televised PBS documentary Wages of Spin: Dick Clark, American Bandstand and the Payola Scandals, Artie Singer claimed that Dick Clark would not play "At the Hop", the hit song Singer co-wrote, without receiving half of the publishing proceeds.
+Singer agreed to make the payments and called the situation "bittersweet" because although he did not like having to give the money, he credited his success in the music industry to Clark and therefore was grateful to him.
 Payola was not illegal at the time and Clark sold the song prior to the 1960 payola hearings.